eatingfingers/coursera/README.md

 # coursera
-These are files geneared during the IBM Data Science Professional Certification
+These are files generated during the IBM Data Science Professional Certification